valentina-tretti/attitude-arguments-UNSC/README.md

   *The UN Security Council debates 1995–2023.* 2025. [arXiv](https://arxiv.org/abs/1906.10969)

 ---

+## Supervision
-This research was conducted under the supervision of **Prof. Dr. Manfred Stede** (University of Potsdam) and **MA.Karolina Zaczynska** (University of Potsdam), whose guidance and expertise were instrumental throughout the development of the thesis.
+This thesis was conducted under the supervision of **Prof. Dr. Manfred Stede** (University of Potsdam) and **MA.
+Karolina Zaczynska** (University of Potsdam), whose guidance and expertise were instrumental throughout the development of the thesis.

 For any questions, please contact **Valentina Tretti-Beckles**.